AntoineJac/awsProject/README.md

 - mobileNumber: contact mobile number in the format (countryCode) + Number without the +
 - mobileCountryCode: three-letter country codes
 - smartCountryCode: four-letter country codes for Smart SMS only
-- id: unique identifier used for retrieving the data from Denodo
+- id (optional): unique identifier used for retrieving the data from Denodo.
+If not provided it will be passed by default as "journeyName_ActivityName_ContactKey_SentDateEpochTime"
 - attributeData (optional): any additional fields require for personnalization

 To add any attributeData from the Data Extension into the content or characteristc (value) fields, please use the format {{AttributName}}.
 It will be automatically replaced in the payload during the Execute request.